ariesunique/happy_points/README.md

 1. Clone this repository.
 2. Create a virtual environment.
 3. Install the dependencies.
-  a.
-Install the frontend dependencies using node package manager
+    * Install the frontend dependencies using node package manager
       ```
       cd frontend
       npm install
       ```

-  b.
-Install the backend dependencies using pip
+    * Install the backend dependencies using pip

       ```
       cd backend
       pip install -r requirements.txt
       ```

+**Top-level dependencies**
+* flask
+* flask-sqlalchemy
+* flask-migrate
+* moment
+* pytest
+* WebTest
+* factory_boy

+Flask-SQLAlchemy is the ORM.
+Flask-Migrate will manage migrations and schema changes.
+Moment is a nice library for handling dates.
+Pytest, WebTest, and FactoryBoy are already packages used for testing.

+## Run the Application

+To run the application, start the front-end client and the backend REST server.
+(I'm not using webpack or a similar tool, for now, I'm just starting each piece manually in two separate terminals.)

+**To start the frontend**
+```
+cd frontend
+npm start
+```

+**To start the backend**
+```
+cd backend
+./run.sh
+```

+Navigate to your localhost and view the app.

+## Testing